 The federal government mandates that students who withdraw from all classes may only keep the financial aid (federal "Title IV" grant and loan assistance) they have "earned" up to the time of withdrawal.
-Funds that were disbursed in excess of the earned amount, or unearned aid, must be returned to the federal government by SUM and / or the student.
+Funds that were disbursed more than the earned amount, or unearned aid, must be returned to the federal government by SUM and / or the student.